vklimontovich/next-collect/README.md

 ### Step 2.
 Define destination

-Tell next collect where to send the data.
+Tell `next-collect` where to send the data.
 Put following variables to `.env` file:

 ```bash